aswanthkris/style360/README.md

 ## Features

-The application displays a Online Bookstore store that contains  Different Books and its information.
+The application displays different category of products such as footware,clothes and accessories.

 Users can do the following: